-Study: Type 2 diabetes pill Jardiance cuts risk of death
+Study: Type 2 diabetes pill Jardiance cuts death risk

 Trenton, N.J. — Jardiance sharply reduced chances of dying in diabetic patients at high risk of heart complications, a study shows, making the medication the first shown to lengthen diabetics’ lives.